FangXieTHU/Others/README.md

-# Others
+Some other documents
+==
-Documents which have nothing to do with Physics will be put in this repository
+I will put documents which have nothing to do with physics.